Are you looking for a quick game when you’re teaching can/can’t. Then keep on reading to find out more about this fun one!

 - It can eat leaves

-- It can’t live in Korea outside of a zoo
+- In Korea, it can’t live outside of a zoo

 - It can see easily over tall things